jelocodes/jelocodes.github.io/_posts/2017-08-30-trust_data_not_lore_sql_joins_visualized.markdown

 null  null     3     Neuron
 ```

-A **left join** query returns all of the records in the first (left) table whether or not they have a match or not, but if they do have a match, return the matching record on the right table as well.
+A **left join** query returns all of the records in the first (left) table whether or not they have a match or not, but if they do have a match, returns the matching record on the right table as well.

 ![](http://www.khankennels.com/blog/wp-content/uploads/2007/04/left_venn.png)